as unknown, and yet well known; as dying, and behold we live; as chastened, and yet not killed;

 “Chastened” means to be trained by discipline.
 This is a family of God issue.
 God is in the process of teaching believers to orient rapidly to His will during discipline.
 That will enable them to step back into fellowship with God quickly.
 In this case, God turns discipline into a blessing for the Christian even if the suffering continues.

 “Not killed” indicates that God continues to have a purpose for the believer after discipline.
 The believer does not wallow in guilt and regret.
 He accepts the discipline and moves on.
 He can adapt to the grace of God quickly.
-Their option is to live in the flesh with a rejection of God’s mercy, or they accept God’s grace and mercy and move to higher ground spiritually.
+The option is to live in the flesh with a rejection of God’s mercy, or to accept God’s grace and mercy and move to higher ground spiritually.

 Those in ministry will be both loved and despised.

 God runs a tight ship with those in His family.
 When we were without Christ, we had latitude in how we lived.
 However, God chastens or disciplines those He loves (He 12:6,7).
 Those in the household of faith have different standards, goals, and purposes.
 God gives every Christian divine discipline to train him or her in the faith.
 Our parents taught us so that we would amount to something; God prepares us to amount to what He designed for us.
 He desires to correct us to put us on the right track.
-We are a child of the King; we are to live like sons and daughters of the King.
-It is beneath the dignity of a child of the King to live a standard below His expectation.
+We are children of the King; we are to live like sons and daughters of the King.
+It is beneath the dignity of a child of the King to live at a standard below His expectation.
 That is why some of us live in God’s woodshed more than others.
 Some of us are slow learners; we have to learn the same lessons over and over.